QuentinNivon/Step-by-Step_Refactoring/README.md

 * Once selected, these files can be uploaded using the ``Upload'' button, and the original BPMN process is rendered on the screen with a proposal concerning the task to move.

-* The user can then decide whether he wants to move this particular task or not
+* The user can then decide whether he wants to move this particular task or not.

-* If yes, a new process in which this task has been moved is displayed below the previous one, along with the AET and the gain of this new process
+* If yes, a new process in which this task has been moved is displayed below the previous one, along with the AET and the gain of this new process.

-* If no, a new task is proposed to the user
+* If no, a new task is proposed to the user.

 * When a new process is proposed to the user, it can either be accepted or declined by the user.

-* If it is accepted, it becomes the main process for the next computations
+* If it is accepted, it becomes the main process for the next computations.

-* Otherwise, it is discarded and a new step starts
+* Otherwise, it is discarded and a new step starts.

 License
 =============================================